Designing an Individual Major

 - Two units of coursework at the Grade III level

 A student planning an individual major must have two advisors representing two different departments included in the major.
-One advisor should be from the departmental from which the area of concentration is drawn.
-A student whose individual major includes a substantial number of M. I. T. courses may wish to have an M. I. T. advisor in addition to the two Wellesley advisors.
+One advisor should be from the department from which the area of concentration is drawn.
+A student whose individual major includes a substantial number of MIT courses may wish to have an MIT advisor in addition to the two Wellesley advisors.

-In becoming individual major advisors, faculty are agreeing to work closely with the student to assure that her selection of courses and their proposed sequencing represent a strong and coherent program of study.
-The two faculty advisors are expected to meet jointly with the student to develop her major plan and should continue to meet with her once each term after the major has been approved.
-Prior to graduation, both advisors are required to certify that the student has fulfilled all requirements for the major as outlined in her approved plan of study.
+In becoming individual major advisors, faculty are agreeing to work closely with the student to assure that their selection of courses and their proposed sequencing represent a strong and coherent program of study.
+The two faculty advisors are expected to meet jointly with the student to develop the student's major plan and should continue to meet once each term after the major has been approved.
+Prior to graduation, both advisors are required to certify that the student has fulfilled all requirements for the major as outlined in the approved plan of study.

 Once the plan has been discussed and approved, the proposal form should be completed by the student and the statement of intent signed by both advisors.
 Both advisors should write a statement as to why the student's plan of study cannot be accomplished within an existing major.
 An unofficial transcript is also required.
 Please return to Registrar's Office for presentation to the CCAP for final approval.